 - Salt and pepper

 - First make the flaky pastry.
 Measure the flour, spices and salt into a mixing bowl.
-Grate the butter or vegan margarine using the larger holes on the grater into the flour and distribute it with a knife through the flour.
+Grate the margarine using the larger holes on the grater into the flour and distribute it with a knife through the flour.